You’re viewing our 2022 ratings for Cola. We don’t currently plan to update this rating in the future.

 Pepsi Max is marketed as the low-calorie, sugar-free version of classic Pepsi.
 It’s crisp, refreshing and marketed as offering ‘max taste, no sugar’ and if our survey results are anything to go by, Aussies definitely agree.
 Pepsi Max comes in a few different flavours, including:

-Prices for a Pepsi Max 1.25L bottle start from $2.35 in most supermarkets, though you can often pick up the 2L bottle variety for even less ($2.10).
+Prices for a Pepsi Max 1.25L bottle start from $2.50 in most supermarkets, though you can often pick up the 2L bottle variety for a fraction less.
 Supermarkets work in mysterious ways!